Skip to content

 Does it replace Mitchell1 / Tekmetric / Shopware's dispatch?

 It can.
-Some shops drop their SMS entirely and run on Pitlane.
-Others keep their SMS for ROs and parts, and use Pitlane's dispatch board specifically because it ties the customer side (reviews, messages, follow-up) into the same screen.
+Pitlane writes ROs natively, so some shops run the whole floor on Pitlane and drop their old system.
+Others keep their current system for parts and run Pitlane's dispatch board alongside it, specifically because it ties the customer side (reviews, messages, follow-up) into the same screen.

 Can I see which tech is most productive?